oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ac_int/README.md

 ```cpp
 ac_int<W, S> a;
 ```
 Here `W` is the width in bits and `S` is a bool indicating if the number is signed.
-Signed numbers use the MSB to store the sign bit.
+Signed numbers use the most significant bit (MSB) to store the sign bit.

 To use the `ac_int` type in your code, you must include the following header: